Sudipto Sen

-Sudipto Sen is an Indian film director known for his work in Bengali and Hindi cinema.
+Sudipto Sen is an Indian propaganda film director known for his work in Bengali and Hindi cinema.
 He directed various films and short films as Lucknow Times, The Last Monk, The Kerala Story, and Bastar: The Naxal Story.
 Sen also established Sipping Tea Cinemas, which serves as the production banner for many of his films.

-Sen received the National Film Award for best direction for his film The Kerala Story.
+Sen received the National Film Award for best direction of his propaganda film The Kerala Story.

 Early life and education

 Sudipto Sen was born in a Sen family in Siliguri, West Bengal.
 He has a bachelor's in physics and a master's in Applied Psychology from University of Calcutta.

 Career

 Early work

 Sen began his career directing documentaries in the late 1990s.
 His early work includes The Other Wealth (1997), described as an experimental short documentary.
 During this period, he also produced several development-focused films, reportedly collaborating with institutions like the World Bank.

 Feature films

 Sen made his feature film debut with The Last Monk (2006), which was screened at international festivals such as Cannes, Rotterdam, Raindance, and Singapore.
 This was followed by Akhnoor (2009), an Indo-French co-production that received awards at the Golden Gate Film Festival, Brussels, and San Francisco.

 His later feature works include Gurujana (2022), a biographical film on 15th-century Assamese philosopher Srimanta Sankardeva, which was officially selected for the Indian Panorama section at the International Film Festival of India (IFFI).